mmkuang/grayclhn.github.io/671/index.md

 * Greene’s *[Econometric Analysis][]* (2011, 7th edition).
 This book will be used in Econ 672 as well.
 * Casella and Berger’s *Statistical Inference* (2001, second edition).

-The following textbooks are recommended for the class:
+[This zipfile](reading_2014.zip) has other papers that you're required to read for the class.
+The following textbooks are recommended for the
+class:

 [Econometric Analysis]: http://pages.stern.nyu.edu/~wgreene/Text/econometricanalysis.htm